lejard-h/lawndart/README.md

 If you use the command line, ensure the Dart SDK is on your path, and the run: `pub install`

+# Support

+Lawndart is hosted at https://github.com/sethladd/lawndart

+You can file issues at https://github.com/sethladd/lawndart/issues

+This library is open source, pull requests welcome!

+# Authors

+* Seth Ladd (sethladd@gmail.com)

 # License

 	Copyright 2013 Seth Ladd